-For example, if one adds an Action such as an “In-App” message promoting the user to install the app, one does not want that message to display to the users who have already installed the app.
+For another common use case, if one adds an Action such as an “In-App” message promoting the user to install the app, one does not want that message to display to the users who have already installed the app.
 By setting the “Audience” to “Browser”, the in-app message will display to users viewing the app through their browser but not users who have installed the app.

 - Having a simple landing page for browser users that transforms into a rich useful app when installed.